wso2-attic/cloudformation-apim/README.md

 # AWS CloudFormation for WSO2 API Manager

-This repository contains CloudFormation templates for deploying WSO2 API Manager on AWS.
+This repository contains the API Manager CloudFormation template and the resources required to create API Manager and API Manager Analytics Amazon Machine Images (AMIs).

 ## Quick Start Guide